-Elementor includes built-in revision history, as well as Undo and Redo.
+Elementor includes a built-in Revision History, as well as Undo and Redo.
 With these features, you get a log for every action and save made on the editor.

 The Actions Tab

-The Actions tab logs every single 'action' you make in Elementor.
-From adding text to changing button colors...
-Nothing gets left out.
+The Actions Tab logs every 'action' you make in Elementor.

-Each item on the list includes the name of the effected element (this can be section, column, name of widget or name of template).
-It also includes the type of change, whether it is an addition or and edit.
+Each item on the Actions list includes the name of the element and the type of change, whether it is an addition or an edit.

-At the end of the list of actions you will see a not for when 'Editing started'.
-If you want to go further back, switch to the revisions tab.
+At the bottom of the Actions list, you’ll find when 'Editing started'.
+If you want to go further back, switch to the Revisions Tab.

-Each revision item lists the date and time it was created, as well as who made the revision.
-After you find the revision you want to revert back to, click on 'Apply' to apply the old revision on the current page.
-You can also click on 'Discard' to return to the current version of the page.
+Each revision item lists the date, time and creator of the revision.
+Click on Apply to apply the revision on the current page.
+Click on Discard to return to the current version of the page.